Image © ITV Studios, 1969

 Character & Episode: Constable Johnson in Whoever Heard of a Ghost Dying?

 Besides his role in Randall and Hopkirk (Deceased), it is known that Philip Weston also appeared in Doctor Who (two separate characters in The Sea Devils, 1972), Doctor in Charge (2 episodes, also 1972) and Get Some In! (as a RAF Regiment member in the episode commonly known as 'Field Exercise', 1976).
-He almost certainly appeared as an extra in other productions, but these have yet to be identified.
+He almost certainly appeared as an extra in other productions.

 Les White